shivathapaa/Nepali-Date-Picker/CONTRIBUTING.md

 ## Getting Started

-To get started with contributing to [Project Name]:
+To get started with contributing to Nepali-Date-Picker:

 1. Fork the repository: Click the "Fork" button at the top of this repository.
 2. Clone your fork: